Our lab focuses on the ecological and evolutionary causes and consequences of phenotypic and genotypic variation.

 Beyond just behavior, the presence of within-population phenotypic variation has been found to strongly affect population dynamics.
 This continuing area of interest nicely dovetails with other topics, expanding research in the lab general ecological questions, including population and community dynamics.

-Check out the Publications page for an idea about the general types of questions on which the Evolutionary Ecology of Variation lab group works and publishes.
+Check out the Publications page for an idea about the general types of questions on which the Evolutionary Ecology of Variation lab works and publishes.

 DSCN1892 - Copy.JPG